HOW LONG DOES IT TAKE TO FILE AN EJECTMENT?

 Finally, in cases where the property was purchased at tax lien sheriff sale the squatter may have a Right of Redemption.
 Pursuant to Pennsylvania Statute, a property owner who loses his property at tax lien sale may repurchase his property from the new owner for the purchase price plus ten percent subject to conditions.
 In such cases you may lack standing to bring the ejectment claim until nine months after the deed is recorded in your name.
 If the ejectment complaint is brought before the end of the redemption period the plaintiff may have their case dismissed for lack of standing.

-Our office has experience litigating ejectment actions.
+Our Philadelphia Ejectment Lawyers have experience trying possession cases.
 We have personally handled hundreds if not thousands of ejectment cases in Philadelphia, PA.
-In such cases, Mark Copoulos points with pride to a success rate well over 90%.
+In such cases, Mark Copoulos points with pride to a success rate well over 95%.
 Feel free to watch the informational video below for more information about the ejectment process.
 If you have questions please schedule a free consultation at 267-535-9776.